seantma/MADC_Analysis/NODDI/NODDI_Notes.md

 ### UMMAP Protocol
 There should be 96 volumes in the UMMAP NODDI DTI image.
 The bval/bvec values are posted below.

+### Resources
+_UMich-TAD-Lab_ has some great resources on how to train RAs to identify artifacts in DTI images: https://github.com/UMich-TAD-Lab/dti-qc-training

 ### Procedures
 1. Strip out initial redundant B0 volumes if existing (derived by `dcm2nii`) `fslroi run_01.nii run_01_noB0.nii 6 96`